tiny-bow/ribbon-language/README.md

 [Design Documentation](https://design.ribbon-lang.com/).
 It's currently a work in progress as well, but the high-level overview it provides is a good tool to have.

-The source is also on GitHub at [/tiny-bow/language-design](https://github.com/tiny-bow/language-design) and in the [mono-repo](https://github.com/tiny-bow/mono-repo).
+The source is also on GitHub at [/tiny-bow/language-design](https://github.com/tiny-bow/language-design).
 As mentioned above, the design document is another big vector for contributors right now.
 Any design-related proposals (language features, syntax changes etc) should be filed at the [language-design](https://github.com/tiny-bow/language-design) repo as well.